alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 - [x] Purchase the exam

-My target date was one month away, so I purchased the exam to do it even more real.
+My target date was one month away, so I purchased the exam to make it even more real.
 I usually set a target date and buy the exam to motivate myself.
 Don't worry, you can always reschedule the exam twice for free with at least a minimum of 24 hours prior notice.
-I had to reschedule exams several times, but it is a good idea have a date in mind from the beginning.
+I had to reschedule exams several times, but it is a good idea to have a date in mind from the beginning.

 > I strongly recommend you request the time extension of 30 minutes if English is not your mother tongue.
 {: .prompt-tip }

 - [x] Create a study plan

-Like I said, we will follow these [10 steps to prepare any AWS Certification](https://www.playingaws.com/posts/10-steps-to-prepare-any-aws-certification/){:target="_blank"}.
+As I said, we will follow these [10 steps to prepare any AWS Certification](https://www.playingaws.com/posts/10-steps-to-prepare-any-aws-certification/){:target="_blank"}.

-You have to allocate time to prepare the exam.
+You have to allocate time to prepare for the exam.
 When creating your study plan, it is important to `be realistic about the amount of time you can commit to studying`.
 Be sure to factor in other commitments, such as work, family, and social obligations.

-Probably your plan will change and you need to be flexible, but it is a good idea try to plan all the things you want to do to prepare the exam.
+Probably your plan will change and you need to be flexible, but it is a good idea to try to plan all the things you want to do to prepare for the exam.

-These are all the tasks that I had to do to prepare the exam, with an estimated amount of time [`updated`: I had to spend more hours in practically all the tasks]:
+These are all the tasks that I had to do to prepare for the exam, with an estimated amount of time [`updated`: I had to spend more hours on practically all the tasks]:

 - 8h: Learn the basics of data analytics
 - 4h of online content (so I will spend at least 8 hours)
 - Xh: Take a main training course.
-I will left here different options for you (there are many many more).
+I will leave here different options for you (there are many many more).
 - 4h (my estimation) - Whitepapers:
 - 5h (my estimation) - FAQs
-- 20h (my estimation) - Practice with the main services (list above)
+- 20h (my estimation) - Practice with the main services (listed above)
 - 8h (my estimation) - Take my own notes and study it
 - 8h (my estimation) - Practice exam questions